 2. Enable Flat Categories and Products

-Go to backend, STORES -> Configuration -> CATALOG -> Catalog -> Use Flat Catalog Category and put “Yes”
+Go to backend, STORES -> Configuration -> CATALOG -> Catalog -> Use Flat Catalog Category and put in “Yes”

 3. Merge CSS and JS Files